-With all the accessories though, I still see that the R-50 making for a better fit when compared to the Spring 2.
+With all the accessories though, I still see that the R-50 makes for a better fit when compared to the Spring 2.
 Although the cable that came with the Spring 2 is more ornate when compared to the one on the R-50, getting the Spring 2 to stay in my ears consistently might require a bit more adjustments when compared to the R-50’s fit.

 The Spring 2 has 3 drivers, 1 dynamic driver, 1 Balanced Armature, and 1 9-layer Piezoelectric driver.
 This might seem to give the Spring 2 an inherent advantage due to driver count, but the sound comparison might be closer than the specs sheet would lead us to believe.

 The bass on the Spring 2 is quite a bit punchier when compared to the R-50 because the bass on the Spring 2 is taken care of by the Dynamic driver.
 While the bass might be punchier, the presentation isn’t as clean and controlled as the bass that I hear on the R-50.